dnno/testcontainers-infinispan/README.md

 use a generic container to launch other images.
 This repository contains an implementation of a container for the Infinispan cache server.
 It provides an API that is aimed to help you configure the container.

 At the moment this is a rudimentary implementation and by no means complete.
+It only supports the [Hotrod protocol](http://infinispan.org/docs/stable/user_guide/user_guide.html#hot_rod_protocol) to connect to the Infinispan server, for example.

 Feel free to suggest changes!

 # Usage